+How about you?
 What does success mean to you?
-However you may choose to define it, one thing is clear, we all clamor for it and to varying degrees, dedicate ourselves to its achievement.
+Regardless of how you choose to define it, one thing is clear, we all clamor for it and to varying degrees, dedicate ourselves to its achievement.

-Of course, that kind of success—accumulating wealth, collecting toys, enjoying prestige and status, collecting amazing experiences, etc, is incredibly rewarding but there is a different kind of success (or perhaps more accurately, a different level of success) that I would like to explore in this article.
+Of course, that kind of success—accumulating wealth, collecting toys, enjoying prestige and status, collecting amazing experiences, etc, is incredibly rewarding.
+But there is a different kind of success (or more accurately, a different level of success) that I want to explore.
 One called significance.

-The great masters of the past— spiritual leaders, scientists, political leaders, titans of industry, management gurus—have all achieved significance and have spent an inordinate amount of time working to bring us to this level of success.
+We’ve had many great masters of the past.
+Spiritual leaders, scientists, political leaders, titans of industry, and management gurus have all achieved significance.
+They’ve also spent an inordinate amount of time working to bring us to this level of success.

 Significance is success which: